Exynos7580/android_device_samsung_a5xeltexx/README.md

 ![Galaxy A5 [2016]](http://cdn2.gsmarena.com/vv/pics/samsung/samsung-galaxy-a5-2016-1.jpg "Galaxy A5 [2016]")

-This branch is for building CyanogenMod 13.0 Firmware.
+This branch is for building LineageOS 14.1 Firmware.